nathan-fiscaletti/git-switch/README.md

 go install github.com/nathan-fiscaletti/git-switch@latest
 ```

-> ℹ️ I highly recommend that you alias the `git-switch` command to `sw` in your shell for eas-of-use.
+> ℹ️ I highly recommend that you alias the `git-switch` command to `sw` in your shell for ease-of-use.
 The rest of this documentation will make the assumption that you have.
 If not, use `git-switch` instead of `sw` for each command.
 >
 > ```powershell
 > # Windows Powershell